rhnordics/feedhenry-training/lab-05/README.md

   });
   ```

-9. Commit and push the changes the remote git repo and check out the app in the Preview.
+9. Commit and push the changes the remote git repo and check out the app in the **Preview**.
 Try to register with your name and mobile number.
 The backend is not connected to any SMS service yet.
-In order to verify your account go to FeedHenry Studio and *Data Browser* in triply-cloud-app.
+In order to verify your account go to **FeedHenry Studio** and **Data Browser** in triply-cloud-app.
 Find the verification code and enter the code to verify your account.

   ![Triply App Registration](https://github.com/rhnordics/feedhenry-training/blob/master/images/preview-register.png?raw=true)
   ![Triply App Registration](https://github.com/rhnordics/feedhenry-training/blob/master/images/preview-verification.png?raw=true)

-10. OPTIONAL Install the app on your phone!
+10. **OPTIONAL Install** the app on your phone!